markkamau1/bitcoin-ux-africa/blog/posts/why-bitcoin-ux-infrastructure-matters.md

             <p>Most Bitcoin wallets and services approach African users one of two ways, and both consistently fail.</p>

             <p>The first is porting Silicon Valley design to Africa.
-Wallet teams build for their own context — high bandwidth, unlimited data, latest smartphones, English fluency, existing banking experience — and assume it works everywhere.
+Wallet teams build for their own context: high bandwidth, unlimited data, latest smartphones, English fluency, existing banking experience.
+Then they assume it works everywhere.
 The result is interfaces that consume too much data, use unfamiliar mental models, ignore local languages, and assume background knowledge most African users don't have.</p>

             <p>The second is starting from scratch.
 Companies recognize they need African-specific UX and attempt their own user research.
 Each wallet then spends 6–18 months and $50,000–$200,000 recreating what others have already discovered and solved.</p>

             <div class="quote-box">
-                "We spent eight months doing user testing in Kenya only to discover what another wallet had already learned in Nigeria — but had never documented publicly.
+                "We spent eight months doing user testing in Kenya only to discover what another wallet had already learned in Nigeria but had never documented publicly.
 That's eight months of delayed launch, eight months of wasted budget, eight months where Kenyan users didn't have access to better Bitcoin tools."
                 <div class="attribution">— Bitcoin Wallet Founder, Nairobi</div>
             </div>